github-tools/github/README.md

 user.notifications(function(err, notifications) {});
 ```

 Show user information for a particular username.
 Also works for organizations.
+Pass in a falsy value (null, '', etc) for 'username' to retrieve user information for the currently authorized user.

 ```js
 user.show(username, function(err, user) {});